-Andrew Hauptman is the chairman of Andell Inc., a private investment firm and family office he controls with his wife, Ellen Bronfman Hauptman.
-Andell invests directly in both control and minority stakes in private and public companies and real estate.
-The firm also partners with top-tier investment managers around the globe.
-Andrew oversees the firm’s investment strategy, and is actively involved in Andell’s sports, real estate, media, and other operating businesses.
+Andrew Hauptman is an American business executive, philanthropist, and civic leader and Chairman of Andell Holdings, a private investment firm and family office he controls with his wife, Ellen Bronfman Hauptman.
+Andell invests directly in private and public companies and real estate, acquiring control and minority stakes, as well as with top-tier investment managers across the globe.
+Since co-founding the firm in 1998, Andrew has grown Andell into one of the leading family office entities in the nation.

 Andrew currently serves on the Advisory Boards of Altas Partners and Pendulum Holdings and has been a director of numerous public and private companies, including BSN Sports, Dick Clark Productions, Koor Industries, Loews Cineplex Entertainment, Storage Mobility (PODS), and Canyon Ranch Holdings, amongst others.
 From 2007 to 2019, Andrew was the Owner and Chairman of Major League Soccer’s Chicago Fire Soccer Club.
 Under his leadership, the club experienced dramatic growth, expanding its global reach and increasing the franchise value more than eleven-fold.
 The Club was also consistently recognized for its deep community engagement and in 2019 received the ESPN Sports Humanitarian Team of the Year Award.
 Additionally, Andrew led a successful and complex multi-year effort to re-locate the team back to the city of Chicago and Soldier Field.
 In 2017, he was inducted into the Chicagoland Sports Hall of Fame.